Understand what is ulimit? How to set it? Which all system resources can be limited using ulimit control? and how to view current ulimit settings.

 To set specific parameter limit values, you can issue the command :

 # ulimit -option <value>

-Once done, it will limit this parameter for current shell (shell from where command was ran) and its all forked processes.
-More efficient way to implement limits is through profiles which is discussed next.
+Once done, it will limit this parameter for the current shell (shell from where the command was run) and it’s all forked processes.
+A more efficient way to implement limits is through profiles that are discussed next.

 How to setup ulimit :